-Why Promoting on Social Media Sites is a Hard Nut to Crack
+Why Promoting on Social Media Accounts is a Hard Nut to Crack

-If you're just sharing things with friends, then you're probably in good shape.
-Social media sites want you to contribute to their environment, since that keeps other users on their environment.
+You’re probably in good shape if you’re sharing things with friends.
+Social media sites want you to contribute to their environment since that keeps other users in their environment.

 However, that desire to grow your audience or have people visit the site where you share your photos probably leaves you feeling frustrated.
 Why do some people seem to have a large following while others don’t?